372groupproject/milestones-team10-andresbarragan-jacksontroyer-1/code/README.txt

     Shows how characters are used and prints them

 Numbers.Text:
-    Shows all the examples of Numbers that were presented in the paper and examples of adding/subtracting them
+    Shows all the examples of Numbers that were presented in the paper and many examples of them in use them

 dict.text
     An example of a dictionary, show the ability to access elements from keys and print the dictionary